 So you can't simply focus on your website, pretend the rest of the web doesn't exist, and expect things to work out.
 You need to think about your presence elsewhere on the internet.

 To begin, you need to set up and optimize your Google My Business listing.
-You can learn more about how to do that with this free downloadable guide we've published.
 Google My Business not only provides prospects with an additional source of information about your community, it also syncs up with Google's other applications to help make your community more visible on search result pages and to provide basic information like driving directions, phone number, and business hours.

 In addition to Google My Business, you can do other things like start a Facebook page or an Instagram account.
 That said, those things are going to be harder to do well than Google My Business and offer less immediate marketing benefit to your property.
 If you have time and the right person to manage it, you can make a run at using those other social networks.
 But don't count on them the way that you do Google My Business.